Learning to Generate Unit Test via Adversarial Reinforcement Learning: Experiments

-In this section, we examine whether (1) iterative adversarial training provides progressively more challenging discrimination tasks for the unit test generator, and (2) the unit test generator improves by learning from these increasingly challenging discrimination tasks. \paragraph{Iterative training provides more challenging discrimination tasks.} Figure~\ref{fig:continual_improvement} (left) shows the curves of discrimination rewards, averaged over evaluation tasks.
-In the first iteration, the unit test generator is trained against code produced by the initial code generator, and the discrimination reward starts to saturate after 50 training steps.
-At this point, we stop training the unit test generator and update the code generator via RL, so that it learns to generate code maximizing the pass rate against the unit tests generated by the current unit test generator.
-When we resume training the unit test generator in the second iteration, the discrimination reward measured against code solutions sampled by the updated code generator initially drops from 0.63 to 0.37.
-This sharp decline indicates that the updated code generator is producing code that is substantially harder to distinguish from ground-truth solutions, thereby providing a more challenging discrimination task for the unit test generator.

-\paragraph{Iterative training enables improved unit test generator.} As shown in the Figure~\ref{fig:continual_improvement} (bottom left), the continued training at iteration 2 allows the unit test generator to raise the discrimination reward from 0.375 to 0.447, demonstrating that the unit test generator adapts to the more challenging discrimination task.
-Accordingly, as shown in the Figure~\ref{fig:continual_improvement} (right), the unit test generator trained at iteration 2 produces unit tests of superior quality compared to iteration 1.
-Specifically, unit test generator at iteration 2 shows absolute 0.9\% higher best-of-N improvement compared to iteration 1, indicating the effectiveness of the iterative training.
+We examine whether iterative training enables the code generator to produce near-perfect code solution, thereby providing increasingly challenging discrimination tasks for the unit test generator, and whether the generator improves by learning to discriminate the near-perfect code from ground-truth code.
+Figure~\ref{fig:continual_improvement} shows discrimination rewards averaged over evaluation tasks.
+In the first iteration, the unit test generator is trained against code produced by the initial code generator, and the discrimination reward saturates after about 50 steps.
+At this point, we stop training and update the code generator via RL to maximize its pass rate against the current unit tests.
+When training resumes in iteration 2, the discrimination reward drops from 0.626 to 0.375, indicating that the updated code generator now produces code solutions that are harder to distinguish from ground-truth, thereby creating a more challenging discrimination task for the unit test generator.
+As training continues in iteration 2, the unit test generator improves the reward from 0.375 to 0.447.
+Correspondingly, as shown in Figure~\ref{fig:iteration_performance}, the unit test generator at iteration 2 produces unit tests that yield superior best-of-$N$ performance compared to iteration 1, even outperforming GPT-4.1.
+Furthermore, we extend the training to a third iteration, but we did not observe notable improvement in discrimination reward.
+While we conducted these experiments using Qwen3-4B as the unit test generator, we believe that employing a larger-capacity model as a unit test generator would likely allow the adversarial process to sustain meaningful improvements over more iterations.